 Part 2.
 Embed the Blog Subscription Form on Your Company Blog

 I wrote this form to be as flexible as possible but there is no way to predict how it will look 100%.
 Overall, it should look great with no tweaking.

-For this example we are using WordPress as our blog’s CMS (content management system) if you use a different CMS you will need to paste your HTML code wherever you modify your blog’s sidebar.
-This form is specifically designed for for a sidebar (right or left) where the width is around 300px so that is where we will put it.
+For this example, we are using WordPress as our blog’s CMS (content management system).
+If you use a different CMS you will need to paste your HTML code wherever you modify your blog’s sidebar.
+This form is specifically designed for a sidebar (right or left) where the width is around 300px so that is where we will put it.

 For WordPress Users:

-If your form doesn’t show up check to see if your website is using HTTPS.
-If it is you will need to make a small change to the <iframe> HTML embed code you got from Pardot to make things work.
-Go back into WordPress > Widgets and edit your iframe code, change http:// to https:// as I did in the screenshot below.
+If your blog subscription form doesn’t show up, check to see if your website is using HTTPS.
+If it is, you will need to make a small change to the <iframe> HTML embed code you got from Pardot to make the blog subscription form work.
+Go back into WordPress > Widgets and edit your iframe code, change http:// to https://.

-Other problems or ideas?
-Let me hear your suggestions in the comments below!
+Other problems or ideas for blog subscription forms in Pardot?
+Share your suggestions in the comments below!

 One aspect of marketing that I have always wanted to improve at is bridging the gap between a company blog, blog posts, and the sales/lead pipeline.
 I have always believed in the power of content, especially from an SEO organic traffic generation mindset but I have often failed to create processes that engage blog visitors, […]